Exploring Common Causes of Impulse Control and Addiction Disorders

 Individuals who face problems with impulse control usually can’t resist urges to cause harm to themselves or to others, which can trigger a cascade of problems that affect their overall livelihoods.
 Impulse control disorder can sometimes lead to legal problems, social problems, financial problems, and the inability to maintain satisfying and successful work and family lives.

-If you or someone you know is suffering from impulse control disorder, an addiction disorder, or both, call our helpline at 800-598-5053 to speak to an addiction specialist.
+If you or someone you know is suffering from impulse control disorder, an addiction disorder, or both, call our helpline at 800-598-5053 (Who Answers?) to speak to an addiction specialist.
 Our counselors are available 24/7 to offer you guidance and resources in the form of therapists, psychiatrists, and treatment centers that can help you manage and control your disorder.

 What Causes Impulse Control Disorder?